 The most accurate data available is that over the past 20 years, the population of chinchillas has decreased by 36%.

-However, many states that the population is beginning to slowly recover in certain regions of the world due to now being a protected species and reproducing.
+However, the population is beginning to slowly recover in certain regions of the world, due to chinchillas now being a protected species.

 Do We Still Hunt Chinchillas?

-However, we can’t accurately give numbers as to how many individuals still illegally poach chinchillas for their fur.
+But we don’t have any accurate numbers as to how many people still illegally poach chinchillas for their fur.

-While It’s sad that the population of wild chinchillas has decreased so massively over the years, it’s at least somewhat good news that the population is beginning to recover slowly.
+While It’s sad that the population of wild chinchillas has decreased so massively over the years, it’s at least somewhat good news that the population is beginning to recover, albeit slowly.

 It’s also great news that reputable and ethical domestic chinchilla breeders will likely be around for the foreseeable future, to ensure this little rodent never dies out.

 Chinchillas are social creatures that deserve a great home.